EricThomson/anaties/readme.md

 ## To do: More important
 - finish adding tests.
+- use median instead of mean in spectrogram
 - add proper documentation and tests to stats module.
 - integrate vlines into pypi and version up (maybe good test for ci)
 - add ax return for all plot functions, when possible.